 The museum is also home to our History Library, a treasure trove of Goshen documents, photos, books and memorabilia.
 For research, school assignments or pleasure, the History Library has become a local favorite for history and geneaology buffs, students, and those who just want to reminisce.

-The former Cook Farm, now called the Goshen Heritage Center, is also home to our 19th century replica blacksmith shop.
-The blacksmith shop holds frequent classes for all experience levels, with the mission to preserve and promote blacksmithing and metal arts to new generations.
+The former Cook Farm, now called the Log Cabin Heritage Center, is also home to our 19th century replica timber frame blacksmith shop and the GTHS School of Blacksmithing.
+The school offers a variety of classes for all experience levels, with the mission to preserve and promote blacksmithing and metal arts to new generations.

 Sign up to receive email notification of upcoming events and our quarterly e-newsletter "Keepers of the Past."
-Follow us on Facebook at Goshen History and Memories of Goshen.
+Follow us on Facebook at Goshen History, Memories of Goshen, and Goshen Historical Society School of Blacksmithing.